NREL/HPC/docs/Documentation/Systems/Vermilion/running.md

 ### Shared file systems

 Vermilion's home directories are shared across all nodes.
+Each user has a quota of 5 GB.
 There is also /scratch/$USER and /projects spaces seen across all nodes.

 ### Partitions